Spain in the Eurovision Song Contest 1970: Final

 The final took place on 14 February 1970.
 As in the semi-finals, each song was performed twice by its different performers.
 In the event that the winner song had two Spanish singers, the juries would vote again to decide which artist would perform the song at the Eurovision Song Contest; if the song was shared with a foreign artist, the Spanish singer would become the Eurovision representative.
 15 regional juries, each distributing five votes among their favourite songs, selected "Gwendolyne" as the winning song.
 As Rosy Armen was a French singer, Julio Iglesias was automatically chosen as the Spanish artist for Eurovision.

 At Eurovision

-Julio Iglesias was the 9th to perform in the running order, following Luxembourg and preceding Monaco.
-He received 8 points for his performance, tying for the fourth place with France and Switzerland.